cosmos/academy/docs/content/external-resources.rst

 External Resources
 ==================

-links to content/examples/whatever produced by contributors outside the organization
+This section will eventually contain a curated educational content produced by external contributors.